 - Increasing your plant fiber intake.

 All of the above can help improve your insulin sensitivity.
 It has been shown that combining both diet and exercise have the most impact on insulin sensitivity.

 Intermittent fasting is also another way in which you can reverse your insulin resistance.
-This is because it gives your body a break from insulin and glucose signaling pathways that promote cell proliferation and inflammation, and may help increase your insulin sensitivity.
+This is because it gives your body a break from insulin and glucose signaling pathways that promote cell proliferation and inflammation and may help increase insulin sensitivity.

-There is an association between diets high in sugars (predominantly sucrose) and risk of disease, and experimental studies have shown that high intakes of fructose (over 100 g/d) can reduce insulin sensitivity, although somewhat lower intakes may affect serum TG.
+There is an association between diets high in sugars (predominantly sucrose) and the risk of disease, and experimental studies have shown that high intakes of fructose (over 100 g/d) can reduce insulin sensitivity.
+However, somewhat lower intakes may affect serum TG.
 The mechanisms for such associations or effects have not been convincingly demonstrated.